HitKoladiya/hackout-22-2/README.md

  we have stored our image in  pinata IPFS

- recently the servers of pinata is down now so this will generate an error
+ as the servers of Pinata are down, hence an error will be produced.

  for reference